Entanglement from superradiance and rotating quantum fluids of light: Stable Ergoregions in Polariton Fluids

-The numerical data of Fig.~\ref{fig:fig_num_vort_pol} corresponds to the steady-state~\eqref{eq:bistab}, so the configuration is evidently dynamically stable.
-Note that the steady-state is reached despite the presence of an ergosurface.
-In numerical calculations, we have studied the exact solutions to the field equations in the hydrodynamic regime and confirmed that rotational superradiance can occur in this configuration (for additional details, see discussion below Eqns.~\eqref{eq:Whittakers} and Appendix~\ref{app:dispbogo}).
-As a result, negative-norm modes in the ergoregion will have a finite amplitude even in the presence of vacuum fluctuations only (omitting e.g. thermal fluctuations).
-However, these excitations propagate with a velocity comparable to $c_s\leq\SI{0.7}{\micro\meter\per\pico\second}$.
+Within the superradiant frequency window, negative-norm modes in the ergoregion always have a finite amplitude, even in the idealized case of zero temperature, due to vacuum fluctuations.
+These excitations propagate with a velocity comparable to $c_s\leq\SI{0.7}{\micro\meter\per\pico\second}$.
 Given that the value of $\gamma$ corresponds to a lifetime of $\approx\SI{8}{\pico\second}$, the mean free path of these excitations is $\approx\SI{6}{\micro\meter}$.
-In other words, for the same reason that the polariton density drops towards short radii, negative-norm excitations will not be able to propagate across the vortex and reach the ergosurface on the other side.
-The finite lifetime of polaritons quenches the characteristic instability of horizonless ergoregions.\footnote{In our configuration, the phase is set by the resonant pump, so the stabilization dynamics are different from configurations in which the phase is left free, eg in the formation of multiply charged vortices upon Bose-Einstein condensation~\cite{alperin_multiply_2021}.}
+This implies that, for the same reason that the polariton density drops towards short radii, negative-norm excitations will not be able to propagate across the vortex and reach the ergosurface on the other side.
+The finite lifetime of polaritons quenches the characteristic instability of horizonless ergoregions.\footnote{In our configuration, the phase is set by the resonant pump, so the stabilization dynamics are different from configurations in which the phase is left free, e.g., in the formation of multiply charged vortices upon Bose-Einstein condensation~\cite{alperin_multiply_2021}.}

-Next, we present the experimental creation of an irrotational vortex.
-A continuous-wave Ti:Sapphire pump laser (linewidth $<\SI{1}{\mega\hertz}$) illuminates the cavity with a beam waist of $\approx \SI{100}{\micro\meter}$.
-The phase and intensity profiles of the pump are controlled with a spatial light modulator (SLM) in order to create an optical vortex.
-Its frequency is slightly blue detuned from the polariton resonance ($\delta_{k_p=0}=\SI{0.618}{\milli\electronvolt} > \sqrt{3}\gamma/2$) so as to operate in the bistable regime.

-Light transmitted by the cavity is interfered with a reference beam (picked up from the pump before the SLM) on a beam-splitter and the resulting interference pattern is imaged by a camera, allowing to measure the phase and intensity of the intra-cavity field with off-axis interferometry.

-Fig.~\ref{fig:fig_num_vort_pol} \textbf{c)}, \textbf{d)} and \textbf{f)} shows the experimental data.
-The density is high enough to enable the nonlinear regime of interactions over $r\in\left[25,60\right]\SI{}{\micro\meter}$.\footnote{The large fluctuations in the radial and azimuthal velocities at short and large radii stem from the limited visibility of the interferences fringes due to the low intensity of the intra-cavity field there.} The radial velocity $v_r$ (orange curve in Fig.~\ref{fig:fig_num_vort_pol} \textbf{f)}) is finite but small with respect to $v_\theta$ for $r>\SI{40}{\micro\meter}$. $v_r$ grows towards the center and crosses $c_s$ (green curve) at $r=\SI{20}{\micro\meter}$.
-However, self-interactions are negligible there, so there is no horizon in this configuration.
-The blue line in Fig.~\ref{fig:fig_num_vort_pol} \textbf{f)} shows the growth of $\tv_\theta$ at small radii, with a velocity crossing at $r=\SI{36}{\micro\meter}$.
-The experimental data qualitatively reproduces the numerical configuration.